 A very strong corporate culture based on the employees’ expertise and attitudes and their drive to solve customer problems is one of the reasons you should consider investing in Sectra.
-Explore five more good reasons.
+Explore six more good reasons.

 New multiyear customer contracts contributed to record-high order bookings, laying the foundation for stable growth over the long term.
 Successful medical IT system sales in the US and Australia as well as Sectra’s new growth markets of Canada and France.
 Increasing synergies between medical IT and cybersecurity had a positive effect on the Group’s performance.